EVM Trading

 DEX pool tools

-Your bot can query on-chain DEX state directly using the EVM DEX tool family.
-These are useful for strategy automation and market research, not for executing trades:
+Your Hub agent can query on-chain DEX state directly using the EVM DEX tool family.
+These are useful for rules, market research, and candidate evaluation, not for executing trades:

 | Tool name | What it does |